G.I. Joe: Retaliation (2013)

 A series of figures based on the movie G.I.
 Joe: Retaliation was confirmed by Hasbro in February 2012.
 Despite the movie's release being moved from June 2012 to March 2013, the initial assortments of figures, vehicles, and role-play items were shipped to retailers, and appeared on store shelves in May 2012.
 A Variety article was published stating that the already released figures had been pulled from the shelves and recalled by Hasbro, although the companies official statement indicated that existing product would be sold through.
 New product shipments were halted by Hasbro, but existing Retaliation figures were available in Target, Wal-Mart, and Toys R Us as late as December 2012.
 The toyline was re-released in the United States in February 2013.

 50th Anniversary (2014–2016)

 In 2014, to celebrate the 50th anniversary of G.I.
 Joe, a new line of figures was released, using characters from the G.I.
 Joe: A Real American Hero cartoon series.
 This series ended in 2016.

-Retro Collection (2020-present)
+Retro Collection (2020— )

 In 2020, Hasbro released a new line of super-articulated figures and vehicles, similar to the Star Wars The Vintage Collection, utilizing retro-themed packaging from the 1980s.